Maëlle Gavet

-Birth and education
+Early life and education

 Gavet was born in the Paris region of Boulogne-Billancourt, France in a “lower middle class” home.
 She started her first business organizing children's birthday parties in the Paris suburbs when she was 16.
-She studied Russian language in school in order to increase her chance to get into an elite college.
+She studied Russian language in school.

-In 2000 she graduated from the Sorbonne, in 2002, from the Institut d'Etudes politiques de Paris, and in 2003, from the Ecole Normale Superieure de Lettres et Sciences humaines.
+She graduated from the Sorbonne in 2000, from the Institut d'Etudes politiques de Paris in 2002, and from the Ecole Normale Superieure de Lettres et Sciences humaines in 2003.
 Gavet speaks French, Russian and English.

 Career

 After college, Gavet joined the Boston Consulting Group and worked there from 2003 to 2009.
 She left there as a principal, having lived in France, UK, India and South Africa.

-In 2009, Gavet joined OZON.ru, "The Amazon.com of Russia," as Sales and Marketing Director.
-She was promoted to Chief Executive Officer of OZON Holdings in July 2011, Russia's e-commerce business.
-Gavet led the company through two rounds of funding, 2011 ($100 Million) and 2014 ($150 Million).
-In February 2012 Gavet led OZON to acquire Sapato.ru, Russia's online shoe and accessory retailer.
+In 2009, Gavet joined OZON, dubbed as "the Amazon.com of Russia," as Sales and Marketing Director.
+She was promoted to Chief Executive Officer of OZON Holdings in July 2011.
+Gavet led the company through two rounds of funding: $100 Million in 2011 and $150 Million in 2024.
+In February 2012, Gavet led OZON to acquire Sapato.ru, Russia's online shoe and accessory retailer.
 In May 2014, OZON acquired a stake in the Russian eBook distribution platform, LitRes.ru.

 Gavet then joined The Priceline Group in June 2015 as executive vice president of Global Operations.

-In 2017, following the abrupt departure of CEO Darren Houston, Gavet joined Compass Inc in January 2017 as COO.
-In September 2019, Gavet publicly announced she would leave Compass Inc in October 2019.
+In January 2017, following the abrupt departure of CEO Darren Houston, Gavet joined Compass, Inc. as COO.
+In September 2019, Gavet publicly announced she would leave Compass, Inc. in October 2019.

 In 2020, Gavet wrote the book, Trampled by Unicorns, about technology and empathy.
 She was also raising money from investors to buy a technology company.

 In January of 2021, Gavet became CEO and a board member at Techstars.
+On May 22nd, 2024, Maëlle Gavet announced her departure from Techstars.

-Mentions
+Reception

-Gavet entered into several international ratings, including one called "The world’s most powerful women — Women to watch", made by Forbes.
-She also took 10th place out of 100 in a list of "Most creative people in business" by Fast Company and 26th place in rating 40 under 40 by Fortune.
+In 2012, Gavet was included in Forbes "The World’s Most Powerful Women — Women to Watch" list.
+She also took 10th place out of 100 in a list of "Most Creative People in Business" by Fast Company and 26th in the 40 under 40 by Fortune.

-She has been ranked as one of the top 100 French young leaders by Le Figaro and Choiseul 100:
+She has been ranked three times as one of the top 100 French young leaders by Le Figaro and Choiseul 100.